genevate/style_guides/programming/languages/ruby/ruby.md

 ## Characters

-- Use double quotes for a single characters: `"a"`.
+- Use double quotes for a single character: `"a"`.

 ## Numbers